 “You’re ruining everything!”

 Ben knows Jenny is open to feedback.
-So he’s quite confused on why she gets devastated when he gives what he sees as helpful criticisms on the final draft of the content.
+So he’s quite confused as to why she gets devastated when he gives what he sees as helpful criticisms on the content’s final draft.

 And therein lies the problem.